pvcraven/syllabi/elements/attendance_in_person.rst

   hurt a student's grade.
 If a student leaving class early with prior permission will be counted as absent.

-**COVID-19 Update:** Because of COVID-19 we may need to adjust things.
-It is my current intention to accommodate anyone wishing attending via Zoom instead if they desire.
+**COVID-19 Update:** Because of COVID-19 you may need to attend via Zoom.
-That said, this is not intended as a purely on-line class and the college still assumes you'll be residing on-campus.
+You'll still be counted as attending if you need to attend via Zoom.
+Because it is easy to fall asleep during Zoom meetings, there may be polls during class to keep people engaged.
+If so, you'll need to answer these polls to be counted as attending.